rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/6-submit-your-idea.md

 - Broken it down into pain points
 - Explored possible AI solutions
 - Selected and justified your best idea
-- Captured it in a pitch for submission
+- Captured it in a summary for submission

 Thank you for your collaboration and creativity.